johnfrail/100-days-of-code/log.md

 **Today's Progress**: Create a responsive landing page using bootstrap 4 & Bulma CSS Framework.

 **Thoughts**: These two has their own advantages and disadvantages.

+### Day 16: June 12, 2019

+**Today's Progress**: Added a slider to a landing page using bootstrap 4 and started a new landing page for FCC challenge.

+**Thoughts**: I have an unfinish landing page for FCC challenge but I want to start fresh again because last time it is not designed well.